National Technological University: Engineer's Degree

-Because of the length, breath, rigid structure and declaration of intent when enrolling, the degrees are not equivalent to a Bachelor's degree.
-But the objectives and professional orientation of the courses are similar to the Master of Engineering and it enables graduates to apply for a PhD in Engineering or related disciplines.
+Because of the length, breadth and rigid structure of the programs, and the declaration of intent during the enrollment process, the degrees are not equivalent to a Bachelor's degree.
+The objectives and the professional orientation of these programs are similar to those of a Master of Engineering, enabling graduates to apply for a PhD in Engineering or related disciplines after graduation.

 Some programs give students the option of getting an Intermediate Engineering Degree (IED) in their chosen fields after finishing the third or fourth year and completing an approved final project.
 The exact name of the IED varies depending on the field, for example the IED for the Chemical Engineer program is called University Chemical Technician, while the IED for Information Systems Engineer is University Systems Analyst.

 Curricular Modernization

 The curriculum has been going through a modernization process focused on analytic programs ("adecuación curricular"), and some careers have passed through a certification process ordered by the government agency CONEAU (Comisión Nacional de Evaluación y Acreditación Universitaria).
 The stated goal of this process is to start adapting the current model in accordance with the Bologna process.